Sunset in a dream with a golden-orange sun radiating color across sky and water

 The desire to capture a sunset in a dream speaks of fear of loss.
 Or, in a gentler version, the wish to preserve something precious from the current period.
 What exactly are you afraid of losing?
 What do you want to preserve?

-Ask yourself: “What from this period of my life do I want to ‘preserve’ — what is the sunset I want to remember forever?”
+Ask yourself: “What from this period of my life do I want to preserve — what is the sunset I want to remember forever?”

 Astrological note: The desire to remember a sunset is an image of Neptune aspecting Mercury or the Moon transiting the 5th house: the desire to capture beauty.
 Geminis and Virgos during periods when life is especially rich in impressions often see this dream.
 If the Moon is currently in the 5th house — creative and emotional blooming.
 Remember it.

 A sunset in dreams is an invitation to acceptance — to looking at endings without fear.
 With dignity, with gratitude, with acknowledgment of the beauty of what was.
 A sunset is not the end of the world.
 It is the end of a day.
 And behind it — night, which leads to the next dawn.
+Every generation has learned this gesture anew: to see the day off without clinging to it and without hurrying the darkness.